Try The Xbox This Spring...

 All of this has created a shortage of bluebird nesting sites that has directly contributed to the decline of bluebirds for the the first 3/4 of the 1900's.

-DRAINAGE/VENTILATION - Another important feature is leaving openings in the bottom of the house for water to drain out.
+Drainage/Ventilation - Another important feature is leaving openings in the bottom of the box for water to drain out.
 Bottom of nest box with drainage openings.You can do this in several ways.
-One way is to simply drill 1/4" holes in the bottom of the house.
+One way is to simply drill 1/4" holes in the bottom of the box.
 Another way is to angle cut the four corners of the floor about 1/2" from the edge to allow water to drain via the corners.
 The final way is to leave a 1/4" to 3/8" gap between one wall and the floor.

-NO PERCHES - bluebird houses do NOT need perches on the exterior of the house.
-Since bluebirds are cavity neting birds, their feet are adapted to clinging to wood.
-Also, the presense of a perch may attract house sparrows which seem to prefer them.
+No Perches - bluebird boxes do NOT need perches on the exterior of the box.
+Since bluebirds are cavity nesting birds, their feet are adapted to clinging to wood.
+Also, the presence of a perch may attract house sparrows which seem to prefer them.

 Where To Locate Nest Boxes

 Habitat is the single most important factor which will determine whether you attract bluebirds to nest in your box.
-You MUST locate the nestbox in a location attractive to bluebirds.
-Good types of areas include golf courses, open subdivisions, farm fields, pastures, orchards, metroparks, open cemetaries, schoolLocate houses in open areas of grass yards, and church yards.
+You MUST locate the nest box in a location attractive to bluebirds.
+Good types of areas include golf courses, open subdivisions, farm fields, pastures, orchards, metroparks, open cemeteries, schoolLocate houses in open areas of grass yards, and church yards.

 No one knows absolutely for sure why bluebirds choose one box over another.
 But, here are the location factors which statistically get the best results for "bluebird landlords":